matiasleize/fR-MCMC/README.md

 python3 -m Software --task mcmc
 ```

-If it is desired to run only the analyses part of the code over an already Markov Chain result, run:
+If it is desired to run only the analyses part of the code over an existing Markov Chain result, run:

 ```
 python3 -m Software --task analysis --outputfile 'filename'